rayzenai/file-manager/COMPRESSION_AND_METADATA.md

 -   Check if metadata tracking is enabled
 -   Verify model is passed to MediaUpload

-### API compression failing
+### Imagick driver not working

+-   Verify ImageMagick is installed on the server
--   Check API URL and token
+-   Check if Imagick PHP extension is installed and enabled
--   Verify API timeout setting
--   Check network connectivity
+-   Ensure PHP has sufficient memory allocated
--   Package will fall back to GD automatically
+-   Fall back to GD driver if Imagick is unavailable

+### Compression quality issues

+-   Adjust the `quality` setting (1-100, default: 85)
+-   Try switching between GD and Imagick drivers to compare results
+-   Consider using different output formats (WebP, AVIF, JPEG, PNG)